This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 |1 April 2015 to 31 March 2016||102|

 |1 April 2019 to 31 March 2020||73|

-The leniency system was significantly amended by the 2019 amendment to the AMA, with the aim to increase incentives for parties to cooperate in with JFTC’s investigations and to allow the JFTC to impose an appropriate amount of surcharge according to the nature and extent of the violation.
-Prior to the amendment, under the Leniency Programme, the reduction rate for leniency applicants were determined solely based on the order of the application and the reduction rate was a fixed rate.
-However, the 2019 amendment introduced a new system (the Reduction System for Cooperation in Investigation) where the reduction rate would be determined according to the degree of the company’s cooperation to the JFTC’s investigation (ie, the value of proof which the enterprise submits voluntarily) in addition to the existing Leniency Programme.
-With the addition of the new system, although the reduction according to the order of application provided for by the original Leniency Programme still remains, the reduction rates thereof were lowered.
-Further the amended Leniency Programme removed the limits to the number of applicants that may qualify for the reduction.
+The leniency system was significantly amended by the 2019 amendment to the AMA.
+The 2019 amendment introduced a new system (the Reduction System for Cooperation in Investigation) where the reduction rate would be determined according to the degree of the company’s cooperation to the JFTC’s investigation in addition to the existing Leniency Programme where the reduction rate for leniency applicants were determined solely based on the order of the application and the reduction rate was provided as a fixed rate.
+With the addition of the new system, the reduction rates of the original Leniency Programme were lowered.
+Further, the amended Leniency Programme removed the limits to the number of applicants that may qualify for the reduction.

 Table 2: Reduction rate after the 2019 amendment came into effect in 2020

 |The date of application||The order of application for the Leniency Programme||Reduction rate according to the order of application(Leniency Programme)||Reduction rate according to the degree of cooperation(Reduction System for Cooperation in Investigation)||Total reduction rate|

 |Before the investigation start date||1st||100%||N/A||100%|